dockstore/dockstore-documentation/docs/advanced-topics/verification.rst

 There are 3 new indicators on Dockstore.org that indicates whether or not the tool/workflow is verified.

-First go to the page of the tool/workflow such as https://dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-md5sum:1.0.4?tab=info.
+First, go to the page of the tool/workflow such as https://dockstore.org/containers/quay.io/briandoconnor/dockstore-tool-md5sum:1.0.4?tab=info.
 Since this tool/workflow is verified, 3 indicators can be
 seen: